 “The knowledge that two-thirds of drivers in Britain, France, Germany and Spain routinely speed while going about their employer’s business is a concern to companies in each of these countries,” says Steve Coffin, marketing and operations director for Mix Telematics (Europe).

 A majority reported that they are now more conscious of their speed as well as their acceleration, braking and gear-changing.
-This results in a smoother driving experience.
+This results in smoother driving experiences.
 In addition, 33% report avoidance of excessive idling.

 Valid reasons for companies to review their attitude toward these challenges and how they deal with them.